Nyandwi/nyandwi/README.md

 ### Hi there 👋

-My name is Jean de Dieu Nyandwi.
+I'm Jean de Dieu Nyandwi.
 I am broadly interested in machine learning, deep learning, computer vision, and the intersection of vision and language.

-I previously worked at VIEBEG Ltd as a data scientist after my internship there and taught deep learning with TensorFlow at The Python Academy.
+Previously, I worked at VIEBEG Medical Ltd and instructed TensorFlow Deep Learning Certification course at The Python Academy.

-I designed a comprehensive [machine learning package](https://github.com/Nyandwi/machine_learning_complete/) that contains over 32 end-to-end and interactive notebooks on various topics such as data analysis, data visualization, data cleaning, classical learning algorithms, and deep learning for visual recognition and natural language processing.
+I designed a [Complete Machine Learning Package](https://github.com/Nyandwi/machine_learning_complete) that contains over 32 end-to-end and interactive notebooks on various topics such as data analysis, data visualization, data cleaning, classical learning algorithms, and deep learning for visual recognition and natural language processing.
+The machine learning package has helped over 2000 people to learn and practice different machine learning concepts and techniques!

+Other intensive learning materials I designed include revisions and implementations of [Modern Convolutional Neural Network Architectures](https://github.com/Nyandwi/ModernConvNets) and a [friendly introduction to Python tutorial](https://github.com/Nyandwi/PythonBasics)!

 ### Recent Blogs
 * [5 Main Types of Machine Learning Systems](https://jeande.medium.com/5-main-types-of-machine-learning-systems-fb07b0cc3d35)